Many everyday things may cause poor indoor air quality in your Charleston residence.

 - Air fresheners and candles

-Though they are often more efficient, newer homes don’t ventilate the way older homes do.
-Tight weather stripping and storm doors keep inside air in and outside air out.
-This offers increased energy savings, but the decreased exchange of outdoor and indoor air can create particles accumulating inside.
+Though they are typically more efficient, newer homes don’t have fresh air the way older homes do.
+Tight weather stripping and storm doors keep inside air in and exterior air out.
+This gives increased energy savings, but the lowered exchange of outdoor and indoor air can cause particles accumulating inside.

 When this occurs, a whole-house ventilation system is suggested.
-Ventilation systems exchange polluted interior air for fresher outdoor air without giving up energy savings.
+Ventilation systems exchange polluted inside air for cleaner outdoor air without giving up energy savings.